Machinima, Inc.: Justice League: Gods and Monsters Chronicles

 In 2014, Machinima announced that they would air a three-part animated series titled Justice League: Gods and Monsters Chronicles, which would serve as a companion to the animated movie Justice League: Gods and Monsters.
 In May 2015, before the series even debuted, Machinima and DC Entertainment revealed that it had been renewed for a ten-episode second season to air in 2016.
 The first season launched on June 8, 2015, over two weeks before the movie was released.
 Series creator Sam Liu would later report that the series was shelved and that he had "moved on to other projects".

 #4Hero

-In May 2015 it was revealed that Machinima, in co-development with Blue Ribbon Content and DC Entertainment is developing a live-action adaptation of the DC Comics' cult-favorite classic Dial H for Hero, called #4Hero.
+In May 2015 it was revealed that Machinima, in co-development with Blue Ribbon Content and DC Entertainment was developing a live-action adaptation of the DC Comics' cult-favorite classic Dial H for Hero, called #4Hero.
 It was described as a VFX-heavy action-comedy about a young woman named Nellie Tribble who gets her powers from a smartphone app that allows her to instantly become a super hero for a short period of time.
 Her superpowers are dictated by whatever is trending on social media at that moment.